blualg/m-ovito/doc/manual/reference/pipelines/modifiers/bin_and_reduce.rst

   Number of bins in each of the active binning directions.

 Reduction operation
   The type of reduction operation to be carried out.
-Available are sum, mean, min or max.
+Available are *sum*, *mean*, *min*, and *max*.
-  There is an additional option :guilabel:`Sum divided by bin volume`, which sums over all particles of a bin and then divides the result by the volume of the bin.
-This option is intended to compute pressure (or stress) within bins from the per-atom virial.
+  There is an additional option *sum divided by bin volume*, which sums over all particles of a bin and then divides the result by the volume of the bin.
+This operation is useful for computing pressure (or stress) within bins from the per-atom virial.

 Compute first derivative